ramiromuniz/SQLite3/README.md

 ### Security:
 Integrates bcrypt for secure password management and express-session for managing user sessions, emphasizing security.
 ### Practical Demonstration:
-Showcases backend proficiency and security awareness, ideal for a technical portfolio piece.
+This project showcases backend proficiency and security awareness.

-This project is an exemplary model for integrating various web technologies into a cohesive and secure web application.
+It's also an exemplary model for integrating various web technologies into a cohesive and secure web application.

 ## Installation